Conservation and restoration of road vehicles: Preservation of exterior wear

+A mechanically restored 1957 Chevrolet retaining its original paint and finishes, with visible age, oxidation, and signs of use.

 Preservation of exterior wear is characterized as leaving an antique car's body and paint unrestored and in an 'as-is' condition, or by preserving patina.
 Patina describes a vehicle's exterior which has "a natural finish that embraces the years of wear, tear, and repair a vehicle has earned during decades of service."
 Vintage vehicles with patina are often "Valued for their originality and historical significance, not for the quality of restoration."
 David Gooding, founder and president of Gooding & Company classic car auctions describes patina as "the fingerprints of the manufacturers there, and the owner.
 You look at a car with great patina and you know it has a character like nothing else.
 It's got a personality, a unique personality, and when you see those cars get restored – they just totally lose it.
 It all gets cleansed and cleaned off and buffed and then it's just like everything else, and back down to a level."

 Examples of this style of preservation/restoration include Steven Henderson's 1928 Ford Model A published in Hemmings Motor News magazine, along with Matt Tucker's 1960 Ford F-100 published in Diesel Power magazine.
 Henderson bought his 1928 Ford with 80 years of body and paint wear but decided only to bring the vehicle back to running condition and left the exterior as it was.
 Henderson's reason for doing so, according to him, was in order to preserve its character and originality.
 Tucker bought his 1960 Ford pickup with decades of wear and discoloration, but according to him, he decided it was best to preserve its imperfection by covering it with a preserving clear coat.